hacefresko/Bagley/README.md

 ## Usage

-In order to create the database, execute:
+In order to configure the database, create a new database and a new user both named bagley and execute:

-    sqlite3 bagley.db < sql/bagley.db
+    mysql -u bagley -p bagley < sql/bagley.sql

 If you want to use another name for the database, it must be changed in database.py